Rates of estimation for high-dimensional multi-reference alignment: Introduction

 and third-order moments to the Fourier bispectrum

 Method-of-moments in this context is also known as bispectrum inversion \citep{sadler1992shift,bendory2017bispectrum}, which aims to estimate the Fourier phases $\{\phi_k\}$ from an estimate of the bispectrum.
 Results of \cite{bendory2017bispectrum,perry2019sample} imply that for signals where $r_k \neq 0$ for every $k=1,\ldots,K$, these phases are uniquely determined by the bispectrum.
-Our analyses quantify this statement in two ways: First, we show that the linear system relating the bispectrum to the phases is well-conditioned, having all non-trivial singular values on the order of $1/\sqrt{K}$ (cf.\ Lemma \ref{lemma:Mproperties}).
-Thus, each phase $\phi_k$ may be estimated with squared error $\sigma^6/K$, leading to an overall estimation rate that is independent of $K$.
-Second, to resolve phase ambiguities before solving this linear system, we show stability for bispectrum inversion also in a periodic $\ell_\infty$ sense (cf.\ Lemma \ref{lemma:phasestability}).
-These results combine to give an estimator that achieves the minimax rate of estimation in the regime $\sigma^2 \gtrsim K$.
+Our analyses quantify the conditioning of the linear system relating the bispectrum to the Fourier phases, which gives rise to the quantitative dependence of the estimation rate on $K$.
+To resolve phase ambiguities before solving this linear system, we prove also an important $\ell_\infty$ stability property of bispectrum inversion (c.f.\ Lemma \ref{lemma:phasestability}), which is of independent interest.